 this translates to CFM = BTUhr/Td where Td is temperature delta (temperature rise)

 If your engine is producing 100,000 BTU/hr of heat, the inlet air is 90F, and you need the water to be at 140F, you have a temperature rise of 50F.
 You would need 100,000/50 = 2000 CFM of air minimum.
 This formula assumes the radiator is perfect.

 After reaching the cold tank (A), the water repeats the cycle.
-Water flow for a given heat exchange rate has to be at least
+Water flow in gallons per minute for a given heat exchange rate has to be at least

 Pressure and Flow